darklang/tablecloth/README.md

 - are backed by Belt and the `Js` library for Bucklescript/ReasonML,
 - use labelled arguments so that can be used with both pipefirst and pipelast,

-We also have design goals that are not yet achieved in the current version. the APIs:
+We also have design goals that are not yet achieved in the current version.
+The APIs:
 - should have efficient algorithms tuned for the platform,
 - should support PPX derivers,
-- should do not throw any exceptions,
+- should not throw any exceptions,
 - should be well documented, with well-known and consistent edge-case behaviour,
-- should be well tested.
+- should be well tested,
+- should have a js\_of\_ocaml optimized version.

 ## Contributing